 - Be visible—always making sure your lights and reflectors are working

 By doing your part and following the above tips, you can reduce your chances of being hurt in a Georgia car-bicycle accident.
-If you have been injured by a negligent driver, please call the Law Offices of Shane Smith for a free consultation with a skilled Peachtree City accident attorney today at (770) 487-8999.
+If you have been injured by a negligent driver, please call the Shane Smith Law for a free consultation with a skilled Peachtree City accident attorney today at (770) 487-8999.